This is Ching Ling Coin Box explained how the coin could apparently goes through the piece of glass trick.

-When I explored online for Ching Ling Coin Box, I found there are two versions.
+When I was exploring the magical prop, Ching Ling Coin Box online, I found there are a few versions.

-This Ching Ling Coin Box also has the same features as the steel ball through glass box, exposed vintage hinges, clasp and the slightly wider lid or cover (indicated in the picture below).
+This Ching Ling Coin Box also has the same features as the steel ball through glass box, exposed vintage hinges, and clasp.

 Ching Ling Coin Box Explained